miloshhhhhh/How-to-create-a-Minimal-Reproducible-Example/README.md

 ## **Complete**
 Make sure all information necessary to reproduce the problem is included in the question itself:

-If the problem requires some server-side code as well as some XML-based configuration, include code for both.
+* If the problem requires some server-side code as well as some XML-based configuration, include code for both.
 If a web page problem requires HTML, some JavaScript, and a stylesheet, include code for all three.
 The problem might not be in the code that you think it is in.

-Use individual [code blocks](https://stackoverflow.com/editing-help#code) for each file or snippet you include.
+* Use individual [code blocks](https://stackoverflow.com/editing-help#code) for each file or snippet you include.
 Provide a description for the purpose of each block.

-Use Stack Snippets to include runnable HTML, JavaScript, or CSS.

-DO NOT use images of code.
-Copy the actual text from your code editor, paste it into the question, then format it as code.
+* DO NOT use images of code.
+Copy the actual text from your code editor, paste it into the question, then [format it as code](https://stackoverflow.com/editing-help#code).
 This helps others more easily read and test your code.

 ## **Reproducible**
 To help you solve your problem, others will need to verify that it exists: